ten-protocol/ten-documentation/docs/write-ten-dapp/setup-dev-env.md

 Once your wallet is ready, you can proceed with the development and deployment of your smart contracts.

 1. **Choose an IDE**: Use your preferred development environment or Integrated Development Environment (IDE) like Truffle, Remix, Hardhat, or Foundry.
-Check out IDE compatibility and its features [here](/docs/tools-infrastructure/compatible-tools.md).
 2. **Connect IDE to MetaMask**: Ensure your chosen IDE is connected to your MetaMask wallet.

 ## 3. Docker Configuration[​](#3-docker-configuration "Direct link to 3.
 Docker Configuration")